kiplongu/GitLab-Security-Essentials/Configure SAST, Secret Detection, and DAST/README.md

 In this example, the security scan will show 1 new medium vulnerability.
 To view the details of the vulnerability report, click the Full report button.

+# Task E. Merge Request Vulnerability Report
+One of the main goals of security scanning is to prevent insecure code from making it into a repository.
+You can use the merge request vulnerability report to see all of the vulnerabilities that were detected in a single merge request.
+Note that this report will only show vulnerabilities that are newly introduced in the current merge request.
+If a vulnerability already exists in the repository, it will not show here, but will show in the project level vulnerability report.

+In the vulnerability column, click the Improper neutralization of special elements used in an OS Command (‘OS Command Injection’) vulnerability.

+In the resulting window, you will see details about the OS Command Injection vulnerability.
+Note that the detection shows the location of the vulnerability, which is line 4 of main.py.
+Click the X in the top right to close the modal window, or the Cancel button at the bottom.

+In the sidebar, navigate to Code > Merge requests.

+Click the merge request Add prompt for server authentication.

+Click the Changes tab below the merge request title.
+On the main.py file, click vertical ellipses -> Edit in single-file editor.

+The scan showed that line 4 contained a vulnerability.

+# main.py Line 4
+subprocess.run(["ping", in])
+The problem is that this line uses user input to run a system command.
+In this situation, a user could craft an input that causes the application to execute an unintended command.
+To resolve this, you can either remove the command, or remove the user input from the command.

+Remove lines 1 through 4 from the code.
+This is what the file should look like now.

+gitlab_token = 'glpat-hC5G3PrMaZ7UkVZhxhnx'
+rsa_data = '''
+-----BEGIN RSA PRIVATE KEY-----
+Proc-Type: 4,ENCRYPTED
+DEK-Info: DES-EDE3-CBC,86C3F4011519BFBB
+PxyzMAlAmEu/Qkx9nPh696SU7/MjXpCpOnfFiijLhJumNcRlWgsOiI9rfwlkh4aN
+-----END RSA PRIVATE KEY-----
+'''

+print("Attempting to connect to the server") print("Application authentication was successful") Click the Commit changes button.

+You may need to refresh the page to see the latest changes.

+Click the Overview tab below the merge request title.

+In the overview, you will see the security pipeline running.
+When the pipeline completes, refresh the page to see the security report.
+The security report will show no new potential vulnerabilities detected.
+With no new vulnerabilities detected, the branch is now safe to merge into main!

+Leave Delete source branch checked and click Merge.